 The best indicators of dose to biota are the passive dosimeters placed at various locations around the property.
 These are the same types of dosimeters used to monitor worker exposure.
-In 2018, 38 locations were monitored by this method.
+In 2019, 38 locations were monitored by this method for purposes of estimating environmental dose.

-During 2018, the site provided habitat for deer, foxes, raccoons, squirrels, groundhogs and other small mammals, reptiles, aquatic macroinvertebrates, and a wide variety of birds.
+During 2019, the site provided habitat for deer, foxes, raccoons, squirrels, groundhogs and other small mammals, reptiles, aquatic macroinvertebrates, and a wide variety of birds.
 The birds and some of the mammals roam the site, but others (like the groundhogs) live in an established burrow.
 The biota expected to receive the maximum dose would be ground-dwelling animals living in the earthen domes over the experimental halls.

-Figure 14 - Distribution of 2018 Dose Reflected by Environmental Dosimeters - shows the frequency distribution of annual (2018) doses from the network of dosimeters.
-The maximum recorded dose was 213 mrad, measured at the southwest side of the Hall C dome.
-Dividing this value by 365 days yields a daily dose of 0.00058 rad/day, far below the most stringent criteria.
+Figure 14 - Distribution of 2019 Dose Reflected by Environmental Dosimeters - shows the frequency distribution of annual (2019) doses from the network of dosimeters.
+The maximum recorded dose was 208 mrad, measured at the southwest side of the Hall C dome.
+Dividing this value by 365 days yields a daily dose of 0.00057 rad/day, far below the most stringent criteria.
 Figure 15 - Environmental Radiation vs. Limit - illustrates these data.

-Figure 14 -Distribution of 2018 Dose Reflected by Environmental Dosimeters
+Figure 14 - Distribution of 2019 Dose Reflected by Environmental Dosimeters